-6. Renewed Action--Please note that 75% of smokers will have to pass through this step to become a nonsmoker.
-The good news is that repeated attempts to quit are worth it because you can learn from past mistakes.
+6. Renewed Action--Please note that 75% of smokers will have to pass through this step to become a news is that repeated attempts to quit are worth it because you can learn from past mistakes.

 Some Benefits To Quitting